jacksund/simmate/docs/getting_started/installation/local_server_setup.md

 ----------------------------------------------------------------------

-## Can I Share These Links?
+## Final comments

-**This website is hosted on your local computer**.
+The server we just started is hosted on your local computer.
 It's not accessible via the internet, and it will cease to function as soon as you close your terminal running the `simmate run-server` command.
+However, when we transition to a server that's accessible via the internet, Simmate's full set of features become available.
+This allows you to share results and computational resources with your entire team & accross many computers.

-However, Simmate's true potential is unleashed when we transition to a server that's accessible via the internet.
-This allows you to share results and computational resources with your entire team.
-Additionally, Python and command-line offer many more features than the website interface.
-To discover these, continue reading our tutorials!
+Additionally, keep in mind that Simmate's Python and command-line interfaces offer many more features than what is available in the website.
+To learn about these features, continue reading our tutorials!

 ----------------------------------------------------------------------